Read this article summarized with

 • Provide skills gap analysis or competency matrices

-Examples: SOPX, Dozuki, SwipeGuide, VKS, Knowby (NOTE: some SOP software providers may also include some LMS-related features)
+Examples: SOPX, Dozuki, SwipeGuide, VKS, Knowby (some SOP tools also include LMS-style features)

 What LMS software actually does

 An LMS is a training delivery and tracking system.
-Its job is to ensure people complete required training and to prove it.
+The job is to make sure people complete required training, and to prove it.

 Core functions: